Eleanor Sharpston

-Dame Eleanor 'Leo' Veronica Elizabeth Sharpston (born 13 July 1955) is an English barrister who served as an Advocate General at the Court of Justice of the European Union (CJEU) from 2006 to 2020.
+Dame Eleanor Veronica Elizabeth Sharpston, known informally as "Leo Sharpston" (born 13 July 1955), is a British and Luxembourgish barrister who served as an Advocate General at the Court of Justice of the European Union (CJEU) from 2006 to 2020.

 Life

 Sharpston studied economics, languages and law at King's College, Cambridge (1973–77), followed by university teaching and research at Corpus Christi College, Oxford (1977–80).
 She was called to the Bar by the Middle Temple in 1980 and was a barrister in private practice from 1980 to 1987 and from 1990-2005; King's Counsel (1999); and Bencher of Middle Temple (2005).
 In the intervening years (1987–90) she worked as legal secretary (referendaire) in the Chambers of Advocate General, subsequently Judge, Sir Gordon Slynn later Lord Slynn of Hadley.
 She was also a lecturer in EC and comparative law and Director of European Legal Studies at University College London (1990–92), and then a lecturer (1992–98), and subsequently affiliated lecturer (1998–2005), in the Faculty of Law at the University of Cambridge.
 She was a senior research fellow at the Centre for European Legal Studies of the University of Cambridge (1998–2005) and remains a fellow of King's College, Cambridge (since 1992).

 Sharpston is also a member of the Irish Bar and an Honorary Bencher of King's Inns, Dublin.
 She has published books and articles on EU law.
 Having spent her childhood in Brazil and then her adolescence and half her practising life in continental Europe, she speaks a number of European languages.
 She holds dual nationality: British and Luxembourgish.

 She served as joint head of Hailsham Chambers in London, with her colleague Michael Pooles QC, from 2003 to 2006.
 Amongst her many high-profile cases at the Bar she was perhaps best known for acting (together with her colleague Philip Moser) for the prosecution in the case of the Metric Martyrs, Thoburn v Sunderland City Council, and for the appellants in the House of Lords case R v Brown, often referred to by its police name of 'Operation Spanner'.